oliverbenee/hotciv/backlog.md

         A) the unit’s own strength,
         B) support from adjacent friendly units, and
         C) terrain factor.
-* [] The combined attack strength, A, is first the attack strength of the unit itself.
-To this value, a supporting strength of +1 is added for each adjacent tile that has a friendly unit.
+* [OK] The combined attack strength, A, is first the attack strength of the unit itself.
+* [] To this value, a supporting strength of +1 is added for each adjacent tile that has a friendly unit.
-* [] This number is then multiplied by the terrain factor: the terrain factor is 2 if the unit is on a tile of type forest or type hill; or multiplied by 3 if the unit is in a city.
+* [] This number is then multiplied by the terrain factor:
+        A) the terrain factor is 2 if the unit is on a tile of type forest or type hill;
+        B) or multiplied by 3 if the unit is in a city.

 ## AbstractFactory requirements

 ## BUGS TO BE FIXED
 * [OK] Empty catch block in moveUnit() method.

+## Other
+* [] Refactoring of EpsilonCivDynamicAttackStrategy is VERY MUCH NEEDED.